kpobb1989/DotNetCoreInjectorExtensions/README.md

 	`var currentServiceProvider = DependencyResolver.Current.GetServiceProvider();`

-* `DependencyInjector` can be used to inject properties using `IServiceProvider` to a particular object:
+* `DependencyInjector` can be used to inject properties to a particular object using `IServiceProvider`:

 	`DependencyInjector.Current.InjectProperties(_serviceProvider, objectWithProperties);`